bram0101/Bump2Roughness/README.md

 ## Why use Bump2Roughness?
 In order to improve render times and aliasing, render engines make use of mipmapping for bump and normal maps and only tessellate meshes to the size of a screen space pixel for displacement.
-While perfectly fine for diffuse colour and specular maps, it creates problems for bump, normal and displacement maps. mipmapping basically lowers the resolution of the texture based on the distance from the camera, effectively smoothing and reducing details.
+While perfectly fine for diffuse colour and specular maps, it creates problems for bump, normal and displacement maps.
+Mipmapping basically lowers the resolution of the texture based on the distance from the camera, effectively smoothing and reducing details.
 This smoothing might not sound bad, but it causes the render engine to produce wrong results and can make your renders look more fake and lacking detail. ![Implications from smoothing a displacement map](Bump2Roughness_illustration.jpg)
 In order to get back that detail and get a correct image, you would have to turn off mipmapping by providing a large negative mipmap bias